mazlo/lod-graph-analysis/README.md

 #### Analysis Results

-The file contains a header row and results for all measures per data set row-wise.
+The file contains a header row and results for all measures per dataset row-wise.
 We used the technical notation of the measure as column name.
 Examples on column names are:

-- `name`, is the data set name
+- `name`, is the dataset name
 - `domain`, is the knowledge domain which can be found in the LOD Cloud
 - `n`, the number of vertices
 - `m`, the number of edges